W. H. F. Lee: Civil War

-At the beginning of the Gettysburg Campaign, Lee was shot in the thigh during combat at Brandy Station.
+At the beginning of the Gettysburg campaign, Lee was shot in the thigh during combat at Brandy Station.
 He spent the next two weeks recovering at Hickory Hill, Virginia, before being captured by Union forces.
 As a prisoner of war, he was sent to Fort Monroe for several months, before being shipped to New York, where he was held until returned to the Confederate Army on February 25, 1864, in exchange for Union Brig.
 Gen. Neal S. Dow.

-In April 1864, Lee was promoted to major general and commanded a division in the Cavalry Corps during the battles of The Wilderness; Todd's Tavern; Spotsylvania Court House; and North Anna in the Overland Campaign.
+In April 1864, Lee was promoted to major general and commanded a division in the Cavalry Corps during the battles of The Wilderness, Todd's Tavern, Spotsylvania Court House, and North Anna in the Overland Campaign.
 With the death of Jeb Stuart, Rooney Lee's role increased.
 Lee's cavalry division patrolled the extreme right of the Confederate lines during the Siege of Petersburg, defending against the Wilson-Kautz Raid at Staunton River Bridge, Sappony Church and First Ream's Station.
 His division was then sent north to briefly aid in the defense of Richmond at the Second Battle of Deep Bottom, before supporting General Wade Hampton III's Beefsteak Raid, and then returning to Petersburg for the Battle of Boydton Plank Road.

-By last year of the war, Rooney Lee had risen to second-in-command of the Confederate cavalry in Virginia; General Hampton having been transferred to South Carolina to raise troops, and Lee's cousin, Fitzhugh, promoted to overall command.
+By the last year of the war, Rooney Lee had risen to second-in-command of the Confederate cavalry in Virginia, General Hampton having been transferred to South Carolina to raise troops, and Lee's cousin, Fitzhugh, promoted to overall command.
 Lee's cavalry division screened the Confederate evacuation of Petersburg, notably at the Battle of Namozine Church during the Appomattox Campaign.
 He surrendered along with his father at Appomattox Court House with only 300 officers and men, one-tenth the size of the command during the Petersburg Campaign.